-At Coatings Hub Norcal in San Jose, CA, we want to help you avoid seven of the most common problems with epoxy floor coatings.
+At Coatings Hub Norcal in San Jose and Jamestown, CA, we want to help you avoid seven of the most common problems with epoxy floor coatings.
 Taking your time to prep your floors and carefully following all application directions on the products you use to prime, apply, and seal makes all the difference.

 - Blistering & Cratering

 - Soft Patches Or Tackiness

 So long as they are applied properly, epoxy floor coatings are beautiful, easy to maintain, slip-resistant, and extremely durable.
 There are so many color options and additives available.
 No wonder epoxy is becoming the floor coating of choice for businesses and residential homeowners alike.

 So, what causes epoxy flooring to fail?
 It depends on the floor, the coating you choose, and your application technique.

 Pinhole bubble formation happens when air is trapped during the material mixing process.
 Aggressive mixing is one reason; another is applying your products during cold weather.
 If mixing with a power drill, use a spiral-mixing blade and set the speed between 300-500 rpm.
 Either apply the coating in warmer weather or precondition the coating by keeping it warm until ready to use.

 Poor adhesion will cause your epoxy floor coating to start peeling.
 Reasons for this include inadequate surface prep, failure to mix the components correctly, application over greasy or wet floors, excessive moisture, and contamination of the coating with dirty solvent, oil, etc. Guaranteeing the base is clean and dry before flooring application is essential, as is choosing the right kind of coating and primer.